WindowsAzure-Contrib/AzureDirectory/readme.md

 A fork of this project: https://azuredirectory.codeplex.com/ Updated to work with Lucene 3.0.3, and version 2.1.0.3 of the Azure Storage client.

+This branch has been updated to use Azure.Storage.Blobs (V12) instead of older Microsoft.Azure.Storage.Blob (V11) libraries, and Lucene v4.8.0-beta00012.

 ## Project description

 Lucene.Net is a robust open source search technology which has an abstract interface called a Directory for defining how the index is stored.
 AzureDirectory is an implementation of that interface for Windows Azure Blob Storage.